D-Workz/msTourism2/README.md

 * The extension requests annotations from semantify.it and saves it in the mongoDB.
 * The mongoDB model, is defining the annotation model.

+## Branches

+* master: is only for readMe and initial server setup
+* development: latest development branch, latest working development branches are merged into here (should be working)
+* deployment: latest version of the server
+---
+* all other branches are development branches and under development... (not working)

 ## Configuration
 The backend is configured with the config.json file.
 ```